Rakshitgupta9/Smart-Parking-Management/README.md

   - `ESP32-CAM-Pinout.jpg`: Pinout diagram for the ESP32-CAM module, aiding in hardware setup.
   - `esp_32_cam_connection.jpg`: Image showing the physical connections for the ESP32-CAM and peripherals.
   - `flowchart.png`: Flowchart depicting the system’s operational workflow, from sensor detection to image processing and servo control.
+  - `demo.gif`: Animated demo of the system in operation, showcasing sensor triggers, image capture, and web interface updates.

 ## Key Code Components
 The main firmware (`ESP32-Cam/final_parking/parking.ino`) includes several critical functions and structures that drive the smart parking system.
 Below are their roles: